tottomotto/carbot/blueprint.md

 - **Monorepo:** All code, configs, and assets in one repository.
 - **Containerized:** Each service Dockerized, orchestrated locally with Docker Compose.
 - **Scripts-first Orchestration:** Site-specific Playwright crawlers run as standalone scripts for reliability under bot detection; later wrapped as Dagster ops/jobs once flows stabilize.
-- **Database (Postgres/Supabase):** Ad and image metadata tracked via Supabase (Postgres), including image paths/URIs, source site, crawler status, labels, and model outputs.
+- **Database (Postgres/Supabase):** A normalized relational schema with canonical tables (`Manufacturer`, `Model`, `Variant`), a master record for each physical vehicle (`UniqueCar`), and tables for transactional data (`Ad`, `Image`).
-- **Object Storage (Local → S3):** Images stored locally for now; migrate to S3 soon (e.g., `s3://bucket/models/<dataset>/...`).
-Metadata always references canonical storage URIs.
+- **Object Storage (Checksum-based, Local → S3):** Images are stored using a content-addressable path derived from their checksum for automatic deduplication.
+Stored locally for now, with a clear path to S3 migration.
 - **Labeling Platform (Label Studio):** Human-in-the-loop annotation, with optional auto-label bootstrapping from ad metadata.
 - **Custom Vision Models:** Train our own models (YOLO11m/ViT or similar); prior YOLO baseline deemed insufficiently accurate.
 - **API (FastAPI):** Public, partner, and admin endpoints.
 - **Operational Dashboards:** Grafana/Prometheus for custom metrics and alerts; Dagster UI once jobs are formalized.
-- **Comprehensive Scrape Configurations & Official Data:** Supports highly-selective scraping for only specific makes/models/years.
-Official data gathered and used for cross-referencing.
+- **Comprehensive Scrape Configurations & Official Data:** Supports highly-selective scraping for specific makes/models/years.
+Official data is used to populate the canonical database tables.

 ***